Code-Institute-Submissions/Gmanprodev-Renovate-it/README.md

 This web app was developed in Gitpod and pushed to the remote repository, GitHub and Heroku.
 The live page is deployed on Heroku.

+### How to clone this project:

+* Log In into GitHub and access the repository.
+* Click on the "Code" button (near the green "GitPod" one).
+* Copy the URL.
+* Open Gitbash from your computer.
+* Type "git clone", paste the URL and press "enter".

+### How to run the code locally:
+* Create the required databases.
+You can do this by accessing Mongo DB.
+Create a cluster and then create the required collections (as seen in Use of Database).
+Don't forget to add the value to every key.
+* Go to GitPod and install the requirements by typing the following in the terminal: pip3 install -r requirements.txt.
+* Add the secret environment variables: create a .gitignore file; then create a env.py file and add it to the .gitignore .
+In the env.py add the following environment variables:
+* At this point you can go back to the terminal and type "python3 app.py" to open the preview of the website.

+### How to deploy this project - with Heroku:
+* From the terminal: type "pip3 freeze --local > requirements.txt" to update the list of requirements needed to run this application.
+* Type " echo web: python app.py > Procfile " to create the Procfile.
+* Go to Heroku and if you don't have it create an account.
+* Click on "New" on the top right corner and select "Create new app".
+In the modal, add a name and select the region, then click "Create app".
+* The way I decided to use is via GitHub.
+To select this method click on "connect to GitHub" and select the right repository.
+Click on connect.
+* Before selecting "Enable Automatic Deploys" go to the setting!
+* The environment variables are hidden so we will have to write them manually.
+Do do this, from settings click on "Reveal config vars" and insert your variables.
+* Go back to the terminal in GitPod and push both the requirements.txt and the Procfile one at the time, with their respective commits.
+* We can now go back to Heroku and click on "Enable Automatic Deployment".
+Next click on "Deploy Branch".
+* The website is now successfully deployed and you can view it by clicking on "Open app".

 **Used commands during deployment:**
 * `git add .` - to add the files to the staging area.
 * `git commit -m "text message here"` - to commit the files.